Albany Pump Station

 The Albany Pump Station, originally the Quackenbush Pumping Station of the Albany Water Works, is located in Quackenbush Square on Broadway in the city of Albany, New York, United States.
 It is a large brick building constructed in the 1870s and expanded later in the century.

-It was built to pump municipal water from the nearby Hudson River, and continued in that use for 60 years.
-In 1983 it was listed on the National Register of Historic Places.
-Today it has been partly converted into a popular local restaurant and brewpub, a reuse that drew an award from the Preservation League of New York State.
-The beers have also received awards at the World Beer Cup and at the Great American Beer Festival.
+The station was built to pump municipal water from the nearby Hudson River, and it continued to be used for that purpose for 60 years.
+In 1983, the station was listed on the National Register of Historic Places.
+The station has been partly converted into a popular local restaurant and brewpub, a reuse that drew an award from the Preservation League of New York State.
 Another area of the building serves as the city of Albany's visitor center.

 Building

-The pumphouse building complex is part of Quackenbush Square, a small pedestrian mall area named for the nearby Quackenbush House, one of the oldest buildings in Albany.
-It is located just off Broadway, on the east side of the street just north of, and visible from, the offramp that carries northbound traffic on US 9 from the Dunn Memorial Bridge and Interstate 787 to Clinton Avenue in the city.
+The pumphouse building complex is part of Quackenbush Square.
+Quackenbush Square is a small pedestrian mall area named for the nearby Quackenbush House, one of the oldest buildings in Albany.
+It is located just off Broadway.

 Its main block is a two-story four-by-four-bay brick building with a hipped roof shingled in slate.
 Large elliptically-arched windows, doubled on the second story, fill the west (front) facade.
 They are trimmed with brick lintels, keystones and stone sills, separated by broad pilasters.
-A large red sign saying "Albany Pump Station" is at the top of the facade, with "Brewpub and Restaurant" in smaller letters beneath.

 A later northern extension is similar.
-To the south is a two-story brick building used as stables when originally constructed, with rounded windows in that section.
+To the south is a two-story brick building with rounded windows; this building was originally used as a stable.
 A narrow extension protrudes from the north.

 Inside, little remains of the original use or equipment.
-Renovations to create the restaurant, on the east side of the building, retained its industrial character but opened the interior space to create 40 ft ceilings.
-Two 20-ton (18-tonne) cranes were retained and used to hoist the brewery's serving tanks to their current location.
-The Albany Heritage Area Visitors Center, a gift shop and the Henry Hudson Planetarium are located along the south facade, on Quackenbush Square.
+Renovations to create a restaurant on the east side of the building retained its industrial character but opened the interior space to create 40 ft ceilings.
+Two 20-ton (18-tonne) cranes were retained and used to hoist the brewery's serving tanks.
+The Albany Heritage Area Visitors Center, a gift shop and the Henry Hudson Planetarium are located along the south facade on Quackenbush Square.